rhinestonewtf/registry/README.md

 data, enabling the creation and verification of various attestations in a trustless fashion.
 This functionality paves the way for interoperability and composability amongst different attestation protocols and solutions.

+### Resolvers
+In the ever-evolving landscape of smart account modularity, extensibility of the registry is paramount.
+[Resolvers](./docs/Resolvers.md) in the Registry play a pivotal role in this regard.
+They stand as intermediaries or validators, implementing specific hooks that are invoked by the Registry during various critical operations:
+- attestation
+- revocation
+- module registration / deployment

+This architectural design aims to provide entities like smart account vendors or DAOs, with the flexibility to incorporate custom business logic while maintaining the robustness and security of the core functionalities implemented by the Registry

 ### Attestors
 Attestors refer to individuals or organizations responsible for